shubhneetkhatt/sarcasm_detector/README.md

 # sarcasm_detector
-A simple web portal for sarcasm detector
+A web portal to detect sarcasm in news headlines.